 Local Fair Share is not confidential, but it is not published either.
 I got these data by making an OPRA request of the DOE.

 The definition of "richest" I am using in this post is "tax base per student."
-I don't mean that these districts have New Jersey's highest average incomes, nor lowest FRL-eligible rates, nor highest school spending.
+These districts do not have New Jersey's highest average incomes, nor lowest FRL-eligible rates, nor highest school spending.
 By using the word "richest," I'm intentionally being provocative, but it's high time that some high-FRL districts like Hoboken accept that they are in fact rich on a per student basis.

 As usual, I will look at state aid for these districts and show that state aid for these districts is unneeded and must be redistributed in the era of the pension crisis.